Difference between Artificial Intelligence and Machine Learning

 What is Artificial Intelligence?

-Let's consider the task of separating lemons and oranges into two separate buckets from a box containing both.
+Let’s consider separating lemons and oranges into two buckets from a box containing both.
 Suppose lemons are lighter than oranges.

 A human can easily separate the fruits just by looking at them.
 The question is: Do we always need a human to perform this task?
 In today's world, the answer can be no!
 We can reserve human intelligence for more complex problems and use it for tasks that require higher-level thinking.